Rupert Friend: 2020–present

 In the early 2020s, Friend joined the group of actors regularly working with director Wes Anderson.
-The collaboration started with a cameo appearance as an actor playing a drill-sergeant in The French Dispatch (2021), and continued with a more substantial role in the upcoming film Asteroid City.
-He will play a leading role in Anderson's Netflix project The Wonderful Story of Henry Sugar, which began filming in 2022.
-This film is based on the stories by Roald Dahl, whom Friend has described as a hero of his.
+The collaboration started with a cameo appearance as an actor playing a drill-sergeant in The French Dispatch (2021), and continued with a more substantial role in the 2023 film Asteroid City.
+He played leading roles in Anderson's Netflix short films The Swan and The Rat Catcher (2023), based on short stories by Roald Dahl, whom Friend has described as a hero of his.

 In 2021, after his success portraying a spy in Homeland, Friend was once again mentioned as the possible next James Bond when Daniel Craig gave up the role.
 He played a lead role in the 2021 horror film Separation, which got largely negative reviews although Friend's performance as a single father did receive praise.
 The science fiction film Infinite (2021) in which he played the character Barton alongside Mark Wahlberg, was listed as one of the worst films of 2021.

 The following year, Friend played network boss Wilson Sikorsy in Tim Kirkby's film Last Looks (2022), which got positive reviews.
 He starred opposite Sienna Miller and Michelle Dockery as James Whitehouse, a British politician on trial for rape, in the Netflix mini-series Anatomy of a Scandal.
 Friend initially turned down the role twice, because he did not feel enough affinity with the privileged Whitehouse.
 He was only persuaded to take on the part when director S.J.
 Clarkson challenged him to find a way to portray the humanity of the character.
 His acting was generally praised, with the series itself getting mixed reviews from critics.

 Friend featured as the Grand Inquisitor in Disney+'s series Obi-Wan Kenobi (2022), an experience he said he enjoyed and would like to repeat.
 The role was physically demanding: the Grand Inquisitor's armour weighed 45 pounds and every day of shooting it took a team of makeup artists four hours to apply the makeup and prosthetics required for the role.

-He will portray one of the main characters in the comedy series High Desert, with Patricia Arquette and Matt Dillon (in production).
+He portrayed one of the main characters in the comedy series High Desert, with Patricia Arquette and Matt Dillon.
 In February 2022, it was announced that Friend would play a lead role in Zack Snyder's science fiction film Rebel Moon; he withdrew from the project because of scheduling problems.
-He will be part of the QCode musical podcast series Cupid, planned for release in the summer of 2022.
+He was part of the QCode musical podcast series Cupid, released in the summer of 2022.
+In May 2024, it was announced that he would appear in the 2025 film Jurassic World Rebirth.